 /* space here for secondary market research regarding key stage 3 computer science education

+In 2014 changes to the national

-At Key Stage 3 level, 11 – 14 year olds, the children will begin to learn new programming languages and how to program.
-But with this development so new, and 60% of parents not even knowing about this change in the curriculum, how can we expect children at this young age to be enthusiastic about programming and motivated to learn this new skill?
+Under the present curriculum, Key Stage 3 level (11–14 year olds), British children are to begin to learn new programming languages and how to program.
+But with this being such a new aspect of the curriculum, and with 60% of parents not even knowing about its introduction, how can we expect children at this young age to be enthusiastic about programming and motivated to learn this new skill?
 (S.Dredge, Guardian.com, 2014)

 */